iter8-tools/iter8/content/installation/kubernetes.md

 Iter8 uses K8s finalizer to ensure things are cleaned up properly.
 However, if one removes *iter8-controller*, e.g., by running the above uninstall command before the workload namespace is cleaned up, removing the workload namespace afterward could get stuck.
-To unstuck, one would need to manually edit the Experiment CRs and remove their finalizer, i.e., the following 2 lines:
+To unstuck, one would need to manually edit (with `kubectl edit`) the Experiment CRs and remove their finalizer, i.e., the following 2 lines:

 ```bash